gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Adding-Webhooks-for-Bitbucket-gij-self-managed.md

         1. Repository - **Push** (required)

-        2. Pull Request (optional) - select these options to also include the pull request triggers
+        2. Pull Request (optional) - select these options to also include the pull request triggers:

             *   **Created**
             *   **Updated**

 5. Switch to your Jira instance then navigate to **Git** > **Manage repositories** page and then open **Webhooks**.